 The name Gnowangerup is derived from the Aboriginal word ‘Ngow,’ meaning Malleefowl.
 For thousands of years, the plains around Gnowangerup were home to the Goreng Noongars, evidenced by stone implements still found along the creeks.
 In the mid-nineteenth century, sandalwood cutters established camps in the area, but European settlement was slow until the completion of the railway line from Tambellup in 1912.

 The Stirling Range is a range of mountains and hills in the Great Southern region.
-It is over 60 kilometres wide from west to east, stretching from the highway between Mount Barker and Cranbrook eastward past Gnowangerup.
+It is over 60 kilometres wide from west to east, stretching from the highway between Mount Barker and Cranbrook, eastward past Gnowangerup.